ccxt/ccxt/CONTRIBUTING.md

 #### How To Build & Run Tests On Your Local Machine

-Before building for the first time, install Node dependencies:
+Before building for the first time, install Node dependencies (skip this step if you're running our Docker image):

 ```
 npm install